 Catriona Duncan is the joint owner of the Camper Bar Company with her business partner Graeme MacFarlane.
 The main part of their business is "Ruby" a beautiful red 1972 Bay Window VW Camper Van that has been converted into a fully functioning bar and mobile party machine.
 They are fully licensed and can cater for any event including weddings, birthdays, garden parties, product launches, conferences, festivals and shows.

-Myself and family columnist Rhona Recommends were lucky enough to sample some of Catriona's cocktails at the recent Craigie Hill Music Festival and they really hit the spot.
+I've been lucky enough to sample some of Catriona's cocktails at last year's Craigie Hill Music Festival and they really hit the spot.
 I was particularly fond of the Buckfast based "Bucky Brae's" and "Ruby's" wares seemed to be selling like hot cakes.
+She will be attending again this year so don't miss her next weekend!

 What does a typical day at work look like for you?